 - Medical expenses for people with diabetes are more than two times higher than for people without diabetes.

 Take control!
-We offer an unbelievable amount of programs and resources to help you control your weight and get active, all while having FUN!
-More information on our Adult Health and Fitness Programs can be found here, and of course our nationally recognized Diabetes Prevention Program referenced above which is coming soon!
+We offer an programs and activities to help you control your weight and get active, all while having FUN!